FailAcademy/learning/wdp-ws-vancouver/_slides/week-11/04-intro-to-wordpress-slides.md

 Log into the WordPress site you just created (if you haven't already) and try creating a **new post and page** of your own.

+Experiment with various configurations of **blocks** in the Gutenberg editor.

 Create some **categories and tags** too, and apply them to your new post.

 Now check out the front end of your site...do you see your new content?